Ri-Dearg/corona-tales/README.md

 - Work on mobile font-size formatting (I don't currently have access to enough phones for this)
 - More testing on views and debugging
 - Italian language site
-- Optimize Edit Modal creation on user page.
+- Optimize Edit Modal creation on the user page.

 ### Content
 - Share button for each card